Skip to Content

 Pregnancy Discrimination Cases

-Federal Pregnancy Discrimination Attorney in Washington, D.C.
+Pregnancy Discrimination Attorney in Washington, D.C.

-Fighting For Pregnancy Discrimination Victims
+Fighting for Pregnancy Discrimination Victims in Washington, D.C.

 Pregnancy discrimination occurs when an employer treats a pregnant employee unfavorably due to her pregnancy, childbirth, or related medical conditions.
 This type of discrimination violates federal and state laws, including the Pregnancy Discrimination Act (PDA) and the Americans with Disabilities Act (ADA).

 At Pitre & Associates, we understand the challenges faced by pregnant employees who encounter discrimination in the workplace.
-Our skilled pregnancy discrimination lawyers in Washington, D.C. are well-versed in the applicable laws and have a proven track record of successfully advocating for our clients.
+Our skilled pregnancy discrimination lawyers in Washington, D.C., are well-versed in the applicable laws and have a proven track record of successfully advocating for our clients.

 If you are facing pregnancy discrimination in your Washington, D.C. workplace, call (202) 759-6544 for our federal pregnancy discrimination attorney in Washington, D.C.